lihn078/DAY2-ASSIGNMENT/README.md

 Cloning, on the other hand, creates a local copy of a repository but it keeps it linked to the original, meaning updates can be pulled from the source.
 Forking is ideal for making significant changes that may later be merged into the main project.

 Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+Issues act as a way to track bugs, feature requests, and improvements, allowing teams to log and discuss tasks systematically.
+Each issue can be labeled, assigned to contributors, and linked to pull requests for structured development.
+Project boards offer a visual way to organize tasks using columns like "to do", "in progree", and "done", making it easier to track progress.
+These tools enhance collaboration by improving task delegation and accountability in a project.

 Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?